 Because it’s not actually easier for us or them…

 “You either put in the work disciplining toddlers, when it’s easier, or you’ll have to put in the work disciplining teens, when it’s harder (with more serious consequences for bad choices.)”

-Because to learn to trust us, they need to understand we’re the parents
+First and foremost, to learn to trust us, they need to understand we’re the parents.

 Essentially, kids need firm boundaries and kind loving parents.